OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-96-en.md

 - The cache hierarchy is as warm as spring, and every precious memory is within reach;
 - The bus bandwidth is like a thousand-mile horse, and the good luck signal arrives immediately at your side!

-We also share the wonderful review of the tutorial hosted by XiangShan team at HPCA 2026.
+We also shared the wonderful review of the tutorial hosted by XiangShan team at HPCA 2026.
 Please visit <https://tutorial.xiangshan.cc/hpca26/> to review the content of this tutorial and get the slides.
-The next tutorial will be held at the [ISCA 2026](https://iscaconf.org/isca2026/) conference in the United States in late June, looking forward to seeing everyone again!
+The next tutorial will be held at ISCA 2026 in Raleigh, North Carolina, USA in late June, and we look forward to seeing you again!

-Regarding the recent development progress of XiangShan, ~~the XiangShan team is also having a happy spring.~~ For the limited details, please see the recent progress section.
+Regarding the recent development progress of XiangShan, ~~the XiangShan team is also having a happy Chinese New Year.~~ For the limited details, please see the recent progress section.

 <!-- more -->